 The solution?
 Freeze them!
 Worked like a charm.
 So well in fact, that I’m giving you the recipe because for awhile there in the beginning, it was doubtful this one was making it up here.

 - 1/4 cup oats

 - 1 teaspoon vanilla extract

-- Combine cashews, oats & almonds in a food processor and pulse until coarsely ground.
+- Combine cashews, oats and almonds in a food processor and pulse until coarsely ground.

 - Add remaining ingredients except chocolate chips and pulse until combined.

 - Transfer dough to a small bowl and fold in chocolate chips.

 - Freeze mixture in bowl for about 10-15 minutes.

 - Once dough has firmed up, roll into small balls.

 - Keep frozen in a freezer safe plastic bag until ready to eat.